-Freematics ONE+ is a powerful Arduino programmable vehicle telematics prototyping platform, an enhanced version of Freematics ONE, in form of a OBD-II dongle which plugs directly into a car’s OBD-II port and works as a standalone small-footprint yet powerful micro-controller which has access to a variety of data from vehicle ECU, high accuracy GPS receiver, 9-DOF motion sensor.
-Large amount of collected data can be processed in real-time with its dual-core CPU, stored in internal Flash or microSD card and transmitted by BLE, WIFI or cellular network.
+Freematics ONE+ is a powerful Arduino programmable vehicle telematics prototyping platform, an enhanced version of Freematics ONE, in form of a OBD dongle which plugs directly into a car’s OBD port and works as a standalone computing device which has access to vehicle’s ECU, high accuracy GPS, motion sensor and possibly some external sensors.
+Collected data can be processed in real-time with its dual-core CPU, stored in internal Flash or microSD card and transmitted via BLE, WIFI or cellular network.
 Freematics ONE+ comes with an actively maintained Arduino library and ready-to-go Arduino sketches and open-source telemetry server software.